The Psychology License Map: A State-by-State Guide

 Alaska Psychology License Requirements

-Alaska psychologist licensure includes Clinical Psychology, Counseling Psychology, and other equivalent specializations.
-This does not include School Psychologist, which is regulated separately (see below).
+Specializations: Clinical Psychology, Counseling Psychology, and other equivalent specializations (Note: School Psychology is regulated separately)

 Educational Requirements: